christinlepson/react-weather-app/README.md

 [Click here to view the demo app.](https://christinlepson.github.io/react-weather-app/)

 ## Setup
-This app requires that you have a valid Dark Sky API key and your browser's location feature is enabled.
-If the user enters an invalid key or blocks their location access, an applicable error message will be displayed.
+This app requires that the user's browser supports location sharing.
+If the user blocks their location access or their browser is not capable of sharing location, an applicable error message will be displayed.

 ## Screenshots
 ![login screenshot](https://raw.githubusercontent.com/christinlepson/react-weather-app/master/src/img/screenshot-login.png)